lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-computing-a-bitcoin-address-part-2-public-key-to-hex-address.md

 ```

 We use the Racket [`get-ffi-obj`][racket:getffiobj] function to create
 a Racket wrapper for `SHA256`.
-Here's a definition of a `sha256`
+Here's a Racket `sha256` function that
-Racket function that calls the `SHA256` C function:
+calls the C `SHA256` function:

 ```racket
 (define SHA256-DIGEST-LEN 32) ; bytes